This is the first of a series on Homo sapiens political philosophy

 I don’t think so, but don’t know.

-I plan this series to share suggestions of goodness-which-motivates-good-behavior
+series, to share suggestions of goodness-which-motivates-good-behavior by

-Thus, “Be perfect” is Yeshua 1.
+“Be perfect” is Yeshua 1.
 I will post this serial on Facebook and on my

-blog, https://promotethepreamble.blogspot.com/
+blog, https://promotethepreamble.blogspot.com/ in

-in the folder “goodnesswhich”.
+the folder “goodnesswhich”.
 As much as I can, I will be saying, “Consider

 Yeshua and others”, for example: Consider what Agathon thought and here’s why